Skip to Content

 Chemotherapy Use by Cancer Type

 Chemotherapy is one of the most common first-line cancer treatments.
-First-line therapy is the first treatment given in cancer cases.
+This means it is often the first treatment given in cancer cases.

 Chemo drugs may be given with other types of therapy, too.
 When chemo is combined with another treatment, like surgery or radiotherapy, it is called a multimodal treatment.
 How doctors give chemo to patients depends on the type of cancer and each patient’s specific case.